40 Banned Phrases That Mark Your Copy as AI-Generated (with Replacements)

 Closing phrases

-38. Take control of your [thing] — Manipulative. *Replacement:* describe the capability.
+38. Take control of your [thing] — Manipulative. *Replacement:* name the capability.
 "Set your slop threshold per project."

-39. Don't get left behind — Manipulative. *Replacement:* describe what you would miss.
+39. Don't get left behind — Manipulative. *Replacement:* name what you'd miss.
 "Sailop catches 23 patterns ESLint and Prettier don't."

-40. The choice is yours — Filler. *Replacement:* skip the line entirely.
+40. The choice is yours — Filler. *Replacement:* cut the line.
 The reader knows the choice is theirs.

 How Sailop scores copy